Marital strain? Try puppy pictures for a better relationship

 A new study suggests gazing at images of cute fuzzballs can help improve marital satisfaction.

-A team of scientists led by James McNulty of Florida State University's psychology department wanted to test the hypothesis that changing one's thoughts about their spouse can improve the relationship.
+A team of scientists led by James McNulty of Florida State University's psychology department wanted to test the hypothesis that changing one's thoughts about a spouse can improve the relationship.
 That positive thoughts can lead to good feelings isn't surprising, of course.
 It is notable that such feelings can originate with something unrelated to a partner's behavior.
-Like puppy photos (oh my god, just wook at them!).
+Like puppy photos.
+(Oh my god, just wook at them!)

 For their research, which appears in the journal Psychological Science, the team asked 144 married couples to view a stream of images once every three days for six weeks.
 Pictures of the spouses' partners appeared in the stream, but the experimental group also saw their loved one's face paired with a puppy pic or the word "wonderful."
 Those in the control group, on the other hand, saw their partner's face matched to a far less adorable image of a button.